Flag

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in The Maldives was undertaken by the Financial Action Task Force (FATF) in 2011.
-According to that Evaluation, The Maldives was deemed Compliant for 1 and Largely Compliant for 0 of the FATF 40 + 9 Recommendations.
-It was Partially Compliant or Non-Compliant for all 6 of the Core Recommendations.
+The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in The Maldives was undertaken in 2025.
+According to that Evaluation, the Maldives was deemed Compliant for 1 and Largely Compliant for 14 of the FATF 40 Recommendations.
+It was rated Highly Effective for 0 and Substantially Effective for 0 with regard to the 11 areas of Effectiveness of its AML/CFT Regime.

 Sanctions